Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/migrations.md

 the new version of Kong Enterprise is able to use the data as it is migrated, and to do it in a way so that the old Kong cluster keeps working until it is finally time to decommission it.
-For this reason, the full migration is now split into two steps, which are performed via commands `kong migrations up` (which does only non-destructive operations) and `kong migrations finish` (which puts the database in the final expected state for Kong Enterprise 1.3).
+For this reason, the full migration is now split into two steps, which are performed using commands `kong migrations up` (which does only non-destructive operations) and `kong migrations finish` (which puts the database in the final expected state for Kong Enterprise 1.3).